JackPikatea/pikatea-documentation/docs/PikateaMacropadGB4/pikatea-macropad-gb4-kit-assembly-guide.md

-# Pikatea Macropad GB3 Assembly Guide
+# Pikatea Macropad GB4 Assembly Guide

-Congratulations on receiving your Pikatea Macropad GB3 Kit.
+Congratulations on receiving your Pikatea Macropad GB4 Kit.
 This guide will walk you through the assembly process.
-Please email support or ask on Disocrd if you have any questions.
+Please email support or ask on Discord if you have any questions.

 ## What's in the Box
 ![](/assets/GB3/gb3-assembly-1.jpg)